jforget/apl-Master-Mot/master.en.md

 one.

 The magazine gives a  detailed solution, with step-by-step deductions.
-With the example above, the solution compares code <tt>paume</tt> with
-<tt>palme</tt> and concludes that the letter  at position 3 is "u".
-My
-program does  not work that way.
+With the example above, the first step is comparing code <tt>paume</tt> with code <tt>palme</tt> and finding that the letter  at position 3 is "u".
+My program does  not work that way.
 It makes an extensive  search of all possible  codes.
 Nearly  extensive,  because it  generates all  1-char partial  codes, filters  the list,  builds all  2-char partial  codes,